 You can trick yourself into doing what you don’t like using behavioral economic tools that influence your behavior.
 One example might be an online tool such as Focusmate, which uses social pressure and accountability to stick with your tasks.
-You can schedule a time to work on a specific task with someone you don’t know, and both of you keep an eye on each other that you are indeed working.
+You can schedule a time to work on a specific task with someone you don’t know, and both of you ensure that you are, indeed, working.

 “By asking our users to sign Commitment Contracts, stickK helps users define their goal (whatever it may be), acknowledge what it’ll take to accomplish it, and leverage the power of putting money on the line to turn that goal into a reality,” they mention in their site.
 They literally make you pay if you don’t meet your goals.
-This discourages from losing focus.
+This discourages a loss of focus.

 More Tips on How Not to Lose Focus